GSL-class pollution control vessel: Design

 GSL-class vessels have a length of 114.5 m and a beam of 16.4 m with a design speed of over 22 kn.
 These vessels, will be equipped with state of the art equipment and computerized control systems, are state-of-the-art PCVs for the Indian Coast Guard.

 The pollution response capabilities of the vessel will include an advanced radar with oil slick detection software, Oil Recovery Operation System (ORO System) with two Flush type integral side collector sweeping arms, Oil Spill Dispersant (OSD) Spray System, Ocean Booms, Near Shore Booms, Skimmers, RO stowage portable barges among many other state of the art features.
 The PCVs will be equipped with state-of-art technology, advanced and highly sensitive pollution control equipment, navigation and communication equipment, sensor and machinery.
 Ships will be capable of carrying out dedicated oil spill response operations for containment, recovery, separation and dispersal of pollutants.
 The vessel will be fitted with latest pollution control equipment including two flush type side sweeping arms enabling it to contain oil spill whilst in motion.
 An advanced software would assist in predicting the spread of the complex oil spill pattern and a dynamic positioning system will enable the vessel to be maneuvered in restricted areas with precision.
 The vessel is being designed to recover the lightest to the most viscous oil at the rate of 300 tons per hour.
 The vessels are also equipped with fire-fighting and salvage systems.

 The ships have indigenous content of over 72%.
 In addition, these vessels will also be equipped with medium caliber guns with fire control systems and two main radars.
+The ships can be deployed with a helicopter and four high-speed boats for visit, board, search, and seizure (VBSS) operations as secondary roles.
+These are also the first ships to have two women officers as permanent staff.